vishnumaiea/R30X-Fingerprint-Sensor-Library/README.md

 - **deltmp \<start location\> \<quantity\>** - delete one or more templates from library
 - **mattmp** - precisely match two templates available on buffers
 - **serlib \<buffer id\> \<start location\> \<quantity\>** - search library for content on the buffer

-All commands and parameters must be separated by **single whitespace**.